- What’s the easiest way to join the SGAA?

 The SGAA has the distinct honor of being the only accrediting body for architectural stained glass in the United States.
 If you're interested in Professional or Accredited Professional Membership, please do not hesitate to reach out to the office or our membership chair for more information.

-Dues are used primarily to support the sharing and maintenance of stained glass education through our programs: our magazine and other publications, (Stained Glass Quarterly, our Reference & Technical Manuals, the Standards and Guidelines for the Preservation of Stained & Leaded Glass Windows—all of which we are currently working to digitize to make available on our new online resource center—stainedglass.org) Other programs include our annual conference which is open to all and moves to a new city every year.
+Dues are used primarily to support the sharing and maintenance of stained glass education through our programs: our magazine and other publications, (Stained Glass Quarterly, our Reference & Technical Manuals, the Standards and Guidelines for the Preservation of Stained & Leaded Glass Windows—all of which we are currently working to digitize to make available on our new online resource center—stainedglass.org) Other programs include our annual conference which is open to all and is held in a new city every year.

 Membership dues are used to produce the Stained Glass Quarterly magazine, our award-winning publication.
-Continuously published since 1906, there are also extensive archives to maintain.
+Continuously published since 1906, there are also extensive archives.
 Members are welcome to reach out to the office to request an archive search at any time.